Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Cracks or splits keep reappearing.

-• Water is staining siding or rotting fascia.
+• Water is staining the siding or rotting the fascia.

 If you’ve lived in western Oregon, you know the sight: gutters filled with fir needles and even moss growing inside.

-Gutters should be cleaned at least once a year, though most homes need two cleanings: after fall leaf drop and again in spring.
+Gutters should be cleaned at least once a year, although most homes require two cleanings: after the fall leaf drop and again in the spring.
 In tree-heavy areas like Portland’s West Hills or Eugene’s South Hills, gutter cleaning may be needed more often.
 A single winter storm can fill a system with needles.

 For moss, chemical-heavy treatments aren’t necessary.
-Brushing out growth and keeping gutters dry works best.
-Low-toxicity moss controls are available if you want extra protection without harming streams or gardens.
+Brushing out growth and keeping gutters dry is the most effective approach.
+Low-toxicity moss controls are available for those who want extra protection without harming streams or gardens.

-We hear a lot of mixed opinions about gutter guards.
+We often hear mixed opinions about gutter guards.
 The truth is, some work better than others, especially in Oregon.

 Micromesh metal guards are the best fit for homes under firs and pines.
 They block even small needles better than slotted plastic covers.
 Plus, because they’re noncombustible, they add a wildfire safety benefit.

 However, no guard eliminates maintenance.
-Debris still collects on top and needs rinsing off.
+Debris still collects on top and needs to be rinsed off.
 Guards make cleaning easier and less frequent, but homeowners should still plan for occasional checkups.

 Many homeowners today want their repairs to also support sustainability.
 In Oregon, that’s not only possible, but it’s also encouraged.

-Rainwater harvesting is legal statewide, and non-potable uses like garden watering are common.
+Rainwater harvesting is legal statewide, and non-potable uses, such as garden watering, are common.
 When we repair or replace gutters, it’s easy to add a downspout diverter for a rain barrel.
 In places like Eugene and Portland, downspout disconnection programs even encourage routing water into rain gardens, where it filters naturally into the soil.

 We also recycle old materials whenever possible.
 Aluminum, steel, and copper can all be reused, reducing waste.
 A repair or replacement job doesn’t have to send your old gutters straight to the landfill.